PRITI24/GSOC-2020/README.md

-# 8-puzzle-using-astar-algorithm
+# All Codes
-Eight puzzle using astar algorithm
+Messaging Application using FireBase<br>
+Tic Tac Toe using Min-Max Algorithm<br>